"Shaken and Stirred: 10 of Wooden Spoons (wands) in the Kitchen Tarot."

 Here's the cast of characters in this "Shaken and Stirred" piece: Robert Mueller, as a portrait head; Mayor Carmen Yulin Cruz of San Juan, PR; Lin-Manuel Miranda, the entertainer who's been leading the struggle to get Congress to put more money and people into the rescue of his family's land, Puerto Rico; the Statue of Liberty, who is now seeing a LOT of Puerto Ricans migrate to the mainland, due to their destroyed homeland; Los Trés Kaufman: Marta, Savana, and Bob Kaufman, my dear friends, who lived in Culebra, PR for 20 years as volunteer workers in their community there; my St Theresa of the Little Flowers, beside Robert Mueller.
 (She is my studio muse); and a cast of over 33 Buddha Girls, who stand for the Resistance.
 (All of them are in pussy hats, and I am one of them, in between the Kaufmans.)

 The detail images below this statement are where you can read what I wrote on this art quilt.
 All of the small writing and printing is done with my airpen, with fabric paint put through a surgical needle.
 Writing the stories here, which are always my first and only drafts, takes a lot of time, probably longer than it takes me to quilt the painting!
 I love to do the research and write about current events, histories, and my own diary entries (without copying them from another diary.
 THIS is the diary.)

 I dated all the stories I was writing, with a few being my personal diary entries and most others being current events and social commentary stories.
-I feel that all the events that happened during the time of the making of this piece fit together and make sense as what made of our lives, during that time span.
+I feel that all the events that happened during the time of the making of this piece fit together and make sense as what was happening in the world then, affecting our lives in larger or smaller ways.